MitchTalmadge/AMP-dockerized/README.md

 Or, just put [CloudFlare](https://www.cloudflare.com/) and its free SSL cert in front of your web UI and save yourself hours of pain.

 # Upgrading AMP
 To upgrade, just restart your container!
-On startup, we check for updates and install them if they are available.
+On startup, the container will check for updates and install them if they are available.

+You can also just use the update button within the UI.
+It may take a little while longer to boot than the UI predicts.

 | Name              | Description                                                                                     | Default Value |
 |-------------------|-------------------------------------------------------------------------------------------------|---------------|